aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 ### Application

-The _Application_ code connects to the Broker and subscribes to the _Device_'s response topic as well as reserved MQTT topics for device shadow.
-This implementation uses AWS CLI to demonstrate how an app can interact with a shadow.
+The _Client Application_ code connects to the Broker and subscribes to the _Device_'s response topic, as well as reserved MQTT topics for device shadow.
+The _Client Application_ can process device reported state using reserved shadow topics.
+Reference implementation for complete processing on the _Client Application_ can be tweaked using device implementation above.

+Below implementation uses AWS CLI as a quick demonstration on how an application can interact with a shadow using command line.

 - To get the current state of the shadow using the AWS CLI.
 From the command line, enter this command.